-Unrestricted net position related to net pension liability Unrestricted net position related to other activity \$ (310,827) 155,781 Unrestricted net position \$ (155,046)
+Unrestricted net position related to net pension liability (310,827) Unrestricted net position related to other activity 155,781 Unrestricted net position \$ (155,046)

 Changes in total University net position are based on the activity presented in the statement of revenues, expenses, and changes in net position.
-The purpose of this statement is to present the change in net position resulting from revenues earned by the University, both operating and nonoperating, and the expenses incurred by the University, both operating and nonoperating, as well as any other revenues, expenses, gains, and losses earned or incurred by the University.
+The purpose of this statement is to present the change in net position resulting from revenues earned by the University, both operating and nonoperating, and the expenses incurred by the University, both operating and nonoperating, expenses, gains, and losses earned or incurred by the University.